AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/learning-objects.md

 ## Optional submission for external certifications {#optional}

-In earlier releases of Captivate Prime, for an external certification to be completed, a Manager accepted the file that a learner had submitted.
+In earlier releases of Learning Manager, for an external certification to be completed, a Manager accepted the file that a learner had submitted.
 The Manager gets a notifications only after the learner submits the file.

 A Manager can now see a list of learners who have enrolled into the External certification on a Submission page present inside the External Certification and can Accept or Reject from the page itself without waiting for a notification.